Anomaly-1/platemaster/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/bsd-3-clause/) file for details.
+This project is licensed under the BSD-Clause-3 License - see the [LICENSE](https://opensource.org/license/bsd-3-clause/) file for details.

 Created by Arjun Hariharan - TSA Software Development